Get insider access

 4. Best Budget Wireless Earbuds For Running

-If you're on a budget, the best wireless earbuds for running we've tested are the Beats Flex Wireless.
+If you're on a budget, the best earbuds for working out we've tested are the Beats Flex Wireless.
 Although they don't have ear hooks like the Skullcandy Push Active True Wireless and aren't as stable in-ear, they have a neck cable design, so you can wear them around your neck when not in use.
 These comfortable buds have a bass-heavy sound, which can help keep you pumped up while running.
 Although they don't have noise cancelling, they can still block out a decent amount of ambient sound, like pedestrians talking if you're running outdoors.
 They also last 11 hours continuously, which is longer than other picks on this list, and come in various colors to match your style.

 They have a W1 chip, so you can seamlessly connect to other devices in your Apple ecosystem.
 If connectivity with Apple devices isn't important, the JBL Vibe Buds True Wireless are also worth considering.
 While they lack a neckband design, these buds have a decently comfortable and stable fit.
 Their bass-heavy sound has plenty of boom and body to push you through the most grueling runs, and they last more than eight hours on a single charge.
 They're also rated IP54 for protection against dust and water splashes, so you don't have to worry about getting them wet while running.